Medina Spirit wins the Kentucky Derby, setting a record for trainer Bob Baffert

 Baffert’s first victory at the Derby came in 1997 when Silver Charm crossed the finish line in first place.
 After that, Real Quiet (1998), War Emblem (2002), American Pharoah (2015) and Justify (2018) would become victors.

+He broke Ben Jones' record.
+He had six Kentucky Derby victories between 1938 and 1952.

 Mandaloun and Hot Rod Charlie finished in second and third place respectively.
-Essential Quality, the favorite to the Derby, was neck-and-neck with some of the top horses but just missed out on finishing in the top three.
+Essential Quality, the favorite to the Derby, was neck-and-neck with some of the top horses but ended up finishing in fourth place.

 John Velazquez was the jockey to ride Medina Spirit to victory.
 It was his fourth win at the Kentucky Derby for his career.
 He also rode Authentic to victory last year.